GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     for a particular target platform.
 The configuration file is used by the package's build system to create the package's Python bindings.

+    Configuration files are intended as a basis which will be fine for most cases.
+However you should check that they are appropriate for your particular case and modify them if necessary.

 .. cmdoption:: show-packages

     This will display a list of packages that :program:`pyqtdeploycli` can